raymondsong00/cse15l-lab-reports/lab2.md

         assertArrayEquals(new String[] {"a", "b", "m", "o"}, ListExamples.merge(input1, input2).toArray());
     }
 ```
+This test checks both lists and adds the smaller character, in this case, `a` and `b` from `input2` are added first.
+Then, it exits the first wihle loop and enter the second one to add the rest of the `input1`.
+This is the expected behavior of this method.

 ### Running the JUnit Tests
 <img width="361" alt="image" src="https://user-images.githubusercontent.com/87511256/214719587-fef0ce03-d281-4966-8582-e58d5e0e6fd9.png">

+This code never has an assertion error because there is an infinite loop.
+It won't show a test has failed.

 ### Buggy Code
 ```